Spin and velocity correlations in a confined two-dimensional fluid of disk-shaped active rotors: Acknowledgments

 \section{Acknowledgments}

-We acknowledge funding from the Government of Spain through projects No. FIS2016-76359-P, PID2020-116567GB-C22 and from the regional Extremadura Government through projects No. GR18079 \& IB16087, both partially funded by the ERDF.
+We acknowledge funding from the Government of Spain through Agencia Estatal de Investigaci\'on (AEI), project no. PID2020-116567GB-C22.
+F. V. R. is also supported by the regional Extremadura Government through project No. GR21091, partially funded by the ERDF.
 A.R.-R. also acknowledges financial support from Consejer\'ia de Transformaci\'on Econ\'omica, Industria, Conocimiento y Universidades de la Junta de Andaluc\'ia through post-doctoral grant no. DC00316 (PAIDI 2020), co-funded by the EU Fondo Social Europeo (FSE).